 Unless local codes dictate otherwise, standard 2 x 4 framing is sufficient for R13 insulation, but ideally R19 should be used for insulation and that will require 2 x 6 framing.
 Electrical work should be completed to code prior to insulation and drywall.
 A Vapor Barrier is critical in controlling the humidity of your wine cellar.
 The ideal humidity of your wine cellar will be much greater than that of the rest of your home.
 A vapor barrier separates the two conditions and keeps the higher humidity from flowing out of the room.
 It also prevents warm and moist air (in high temperature and humidity areas) from entering the room, eliminating excess condensation buildup from the cooling unit.

-A 6 mil poly/plastic (sold in rolls or sheets) should be stapled over the studs before the insulation is applied.
+If you have access to both sides of your stud wall, you can install the vapor barrier between the studs and the warm exterior wall.
+Otherwise a 6 mil poly/plastic (sold in rolls or sheets) should be stapled over the studs before the insulation is applied.
 The interior walls of your wine cellar should be insulated with a minimum of R13 for 2 x 4 framing and preferably R19 insulation in 2 x 6 framing.
 If you live in areas of very high summer temperatures or very low winter temperatures, we recommend that you insulate with R19(minimum) and R30 where your framing allows.
 Ceilings should be insulated to a minimum of R19.
 Concrete walls and floors should be sealed with a “paint on” sealant (such as “DryLock”) to seal all cracks.

 Generally, 1/2" plywood sheeting will be secured to all walls (after electrical rough in and insulation) to anchor your wine racking but it is not required if using nailers between studs.
 Although a standard 1/2"– 3/4" sheet rock may be used, it is highly recommend that you use moisture resistant “green board”.
 Your wallboard may be finished with a quality oil base or latex enamel paint.
 We do not recommend installing a baseboard as the racking will be flush to the entire wall and include a toekick molding.

 In selecting a door for your wine cellar, please choose a solid core, exterior grade door.
 All doors should be weather stripped and completely sealed to prevent loss of cooling and/or infiltration of warm air that will cause condensation.
 If you select a decorative glass door, be certain that the glass is thermopane and tinted.
+This goes the same for windows whether they will be inside your home or on an exterior wall.

 Other factors to be considered in the construction of your wine cellar include locations of electrical switches (in order to not be covered by racking) and locations of plumbing and lighting.
 Proper lighting should be low heat (if lighting will be left on) and properly insulated and installed.
+Below-ceiling lighting is preferred.
 If your wine racking is single depth, your lighting should be a minimum of 16” from walls and 28” from walls when double deep racking will be used.

 Your favorite wines come in containers of all shapes and sizes.
 When it comes to planning wine storage, you want to choose racking that will properly store your collection.
 All of our wine racking is designed to comfortably store most standard 750ml bottles and we have created specialty racks for storing splits and magnum or larger Champagne bottles in our Premium Cellar Series collection as well as our Custom racking line.
 For storing the whole gambit of wine bottles, our cellar cubes and bin racks are always a great solution.